Cookies on BBB.org

 • Provide customers with other options.
 Be sure that your website’s product page or in-store display offers your customers alternative products to choose from that are similar to what they were originally looking for.
 This article has examples of websites doing that well.

 • Selling online?
 Know how to handle SEO.
 Avoid pulling the landing page completely when a product is out of stock.
 This can create a “not found” error page which is frustrating for consumers and could negatively impact your SEO.
 Redirecting users to the homepage can also be confusing.
-Instead, make it clear that the item is out of stock right away.
+Instead, be hoenst and make it clear that the item is out of stock right away.
 Make sure the product page is still useful by providing links to similar items.

 Inventory tips and resources: